-- are severely asthmatic, i.e. being treated with oral steroids or high dose inhaled steroids.
+- are severely asthmatic, i.e. being treated with oral steroids or inhaled steroids

-Also, children who have been vaccinated should avoid close contact with people with very severely weakened immune systems for around two weeks following vaccination.
+Also, children who have been vaccinated with the nasal flu vaccine should avoid close contact with people with very severely weakened immune systems for around two weeks following vaccination.
 This is because there’s an extremely remote chance that the vaccine virus may be passed to them.

-The nasal flu vaccine contains minute traces of animal products (e.g., porcine gelatine) and other components.
+Yes.
+The nasal vaccine contains minute traces of porcine gelatine, which is used in a range of many essential medicines.
+The gelatine helps to keep the vaccine viruses stable so that the vaccine provides the best protection against flu.
 If you have any concerns about the contents of the vaccines you can find out more at: www.gov.uk/government/news/vaccines-and-gelatine-phe-response or www.gov.uk/government/publications/vaccines-and-porcine-gelatine

 The nasal flu vaccine provides the best protection against flu, particularly in young children.
 This vaccine not only helps protect your child against disease but, if enough children are vaccinated, the disease won’t spread from one person to another, and so their friends and family are also protected.